Denis Fogarty

-Denis Fogarty (born 16 July 1983) is a former Irish rugby union player who played at hooker for Munster, Aurillac, Agen and Provence.
+Denis Fogarty (born 16 July 1983) is an Irish former rugby union player who played at hooker for Munster, Aurillac, Agen and Provence.
 He has also represented Ireland at schoolboy, U21 and 'A' level.
 He was educated at Rockwell College.
 In May 2016, Fogarty was forced to retire from rugby after suffering a recurrence of a shoulder injury.

 Munster

 Fogarty made his debut for Munster against The Borders in the Celtic League in November 2004.
 When Frankie Sheahan sustained an injury, Fogarty was called up onto the bench for Munster's 2006 Heineken Cup Final against Biarritz Olympique in May 2006.
 He was part of the Munster A team that won the 2011–12 British and Irish Cup.
-His last game for Munster was the away play-off semi-final against Ospreys on 11 May 2012, which Munster lost 45-10.
+His last game for Munster was the away play-off semi-final against Ospreys on 11 May 2012, which Munster lost 45–10.

 Aurillac

 It was announced on 25 April 2012 that Fogarty would be joining French Pro D2 side Stade Aurillacois Cantal Auvergne, better known as Aurillac.
-Fogarty was named in the Pro D2 team of the season for 2012-13.
+Fogarty was named in the Pro D2 team of the season for 2012–13.